 Figure 9.
 Re-colorizing image channels can improve visual contrast.
 (A.) Positive staining montage of VZV.
 Detecting VZV using the RFP filter set appears as orange against the brighter red Evans blue counterstain detected using a Cy5 filter set.
 (B.) Editing the RFP channel color properties to turquoise increases visual contrast of positive staining.
 Colorization does not affect values used for image analysis.
 Other brightness and contrast settings can also be used to enhance image quality without effecting results.

 Finding regions of interest within the positive and negative control cell monolayers is made easier by having a defined geometry on the slide that contains the cell staining.
 In Gen5 this geometry can be programmed into a plate type definition so that the software always knows where to go to find the center of defined vessel areas.
 From that point, Cy5 exposure and focal height, and GFP or RFP exposure, can be optimized for the cell monolayer.
 Using a lower magnification objective (e.g. 4x) and brightfield imaging, edges of the image area can be detected.
 The slide can be scanned from within the image area using a joystick or mouse to move around the vessel.
-By switching to the filter set defined for detecting the cell monolayer, and using auto exposure and auto focus, regions of interest (ROI) can be precisely determined before moving to a higher magnification objective to define final focal and exposure settings.
+By switching to the filter set defined for detecting Finding regions of interest within the positive and negative control cell monolayers is made easier by having a defined geometry on the slide that contains the cell staining.
+In Gen5 this geometry can be programmed into a plate type definition so that the software always knows where to go to find the center of defined vessel areas.
+From that point, Cy5 exposure and focal height, and GFP or RFP exposure, can be optimized for the cell monolayer.
+Using a lower magnification objective (e.g. 4x) and brightfield imaging, edges of the image area can be detected.
+The slide can be scanned from within the image area using a joystick or mouse to move around the vessel.
+By switching to the filter set defined for detecting the cell monolayer, and using autoexposure and autofocus, regions of interest (ROI) can be precisely determined before moving to a higher magnification objective to define final focal and exposure settings.
 Applied montage settings from a starting ROI using the optimized capture parameters can then be defined to cover an area up to as large as the entire dimension of a standard coverslip.
-A 5 x 4 montage size is shown by Figure 3.
+A 5 × 4 montage size is shown by Figure 3.
 The larger the montage, the larger the statistical pool for interpreting positive or negative results.
 Alternatively, a higher magnification (e.g. 40x) can be used for imaging.
 In that case, a larger montage would then be required to cover the same image area as that obtained for a 20x objective.
 To make automation easier, it is recommended that if samples are imaged using a slide and coverslip that they be mounted in the same region from sample to sample, either in the center of a microscopy slide, or offset to an area on the slide that match those of the assay control locations.
 This will allow a reference location that can be defined in a plate type definition so that subsequent assay ROI scanning begins at the same starting point for each new sample.

-Figure 1A. courtesy of Held, P., July 28, 2015, Sample Preparation for Fluorescence Microscopy: An Introduction – Concepts and Tips for Better Fixed Sample Imaging Results (Figure 4), BioTek Instruments, Inc., https://www.biotek.com/resources/white-papers/sample-preparation-for-fluorescence-microscopy-an-introduction-concepts-and-tips-for-better-fixed-sample-imaging-results/.
+Figure 1A is courtesy of Held, P., July 28, 2015, Sample Preparation for Fluorescence Microscopy: An Introduction – Concepts and Tips for Better Fixed Sample Imaging Results (Figure 4), BioTek Instruments, Inc.